scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

     bounds and view bounds (see above).
   * `VAL`: set for `val` parameters of primary constructors.
   * `VAR`: set for `var` parameters of primary constructors.
+  * `DEFAULT`: set for parameters with default values.
 * Scalac semantic model does not distinguish parameters in `class C(x: Int)` and `class C(private[this] val x: Int)`.
 As a result, due to implementation restrictions `private[this] val` parameters currently don't have the `VAL`